Single Definition in Human Design

 A person with a single definition

-A person with a single definition in their Human Design has all their defined centers (colored in on the body-graph) connected to each other.
+A person with a single definition in their Human Design has all their defined centers (colored in on the body-graph) connected to each other in one continuous circuit.
 This brings certain characteristics to their behavior:

 - Self-Sufficient and Independent: Single definition individuals often possess a strong sense of self-sufficiency and independence.
 They have an inherent wholeness about them and can make decisions and process information on their own.